printlnHi/gnn-lspe-jax/README.md

 The files of configs/ are a slightly modified subset of the original config files.

+This project contains JAX implementations of:
+ - GatedGCN and GatedGCN-LSPE layers as Haiku Modules
+ - GatedGCN and GatedGCN-LSPE models / net functions for ZINC-12K and OGBG-MOLTOX21 (as specified in Dwivedi et al. (2021)
+ - Laplacian Positional Embeddings (LapPE) and Random Walk Positional Embeddings (RWPE)
+  - Training on the ZINC and Moltox21 molecular Benchmarks

 # Replication
 ## Environment
 To allow for easy replication, there are three methods of environment creation: